LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/Values/PrimitiveTypes.md

 If you try to cast a number of one type to another that is out of range for the target type, the result will be a truncated number that has a different value.

-One of the nuances of the Java language is the way it internally handles arithmetic operations on int, byte, and short variables.
+NOTE:
 When values of the byte or short data types are used in arithmetic expressions, they are temporarily converted to int values.
 The result of an arithmetic operation using only a mixture of byte, short, or int values will always be an int.

 Q: Why does Java have different data types for integers and floating-point values?
 That is, why aren’t all numeric values just the same type?
 A: Java supplies different data types so that you can write efficient programs.
 For example, integer arithmetic is faster than floating point calculations.
 Thus, if you don’t need fractional values, then you don’t need to incur the overhead associated with types float or double.
 Second, the amount of memory required for one type of data might be less than that required for another.
 By supplying different types, Java enables you to make best use of system resources.
 Finally, some algorithms require (or at least benefit from) the use of a specific type of data.
 In general, Java supplies a number of built-in types to give you the greatest flexibility.